bluemoth/8bitoctave/content/blog/after-effects-ks.md

   stretch = "horizontal"
 +++

 I've always thought motion graphics and animation were cool.
 I never knew too much about the production however until just a few years ago.
-I figured there was software out there, but never seen or heard of it until I stumbled on <a href="https://www.youtube.com/user/videocopilot">Video Copilot's</a> youtube channel.
+I figured there was software out there, but never seen or heard of it until I stumbled on <a href="https://www.youtube.com/user/videocopilot" target="_blank">Video Copilot's</a> youtube channel.

 Long story short I got hooked by the idea of making 2D animation, storytelling and how that can be tied into engineering.
-I ended up taking a class through an <a href="https://www.schoolofmotion.com/">School of Motion</a> called <i> After Effects Kickstart </i>.
+I ended up taking a class through an <a href="https://www.schoolofmotion.com/" target="_blank">School of Motion</a> called <i> After Effects Kickstart </i>.

 My short review is that the class was well worth it.
 It was very intensive, usually 2-3 hours of work a night.
 Instructional videos were long and detailed, and peer feedback was great.
 One of the biggest upsides to doing a class like this through School of Motion is the networking opportunities.
 A lot of people are there to learn and grow and enter the industry.